winzardv11/swift-UILab01-lab-swift-intro-000/README.md

 ## Light Bulbs

-As you've been working through these lessons, a few light bulbs have no dealt turned on in your head as you've connected the dots of Swift programming.
+As you've been working through these lessons, a few light bulbs have no doubt turned on in your head as you've connected the dots of Swift programming.
 To celebrate, why not make an application where you can turn a light bulb a different color?

 Specifically, your task is to create an app with this UI: